 - Supporting documentation from your Medical Provider

-If eligibility is determined, you will be notified by a Utility Billing Division staff member.
+If eligibility is determined, you will be notified by a Customer Care and Billing staff member.
 Your account will be updated to reflect Medical Life Support; and in the event of potential disconnection of your utility services for nonpayment, you will be provided additional prior notification.

 If your services are interrupted due to nonpayment, the account balance will need to be paid in full prior to reconnection of services, and the Medical Life Support qualification will be removed from your account.

 In order to maintain Medical Life Support eligibility each year, customers must submit a new signed Medical Life Support Terms and Conditions form, a new completed Medical Life Support Application, and updated supporting documentation from your Medical Provider annually.